-Hood, Redman, Johnson, and Galarneau, Stratospheric influences on the MJO-induced Rossby wave train: Effects on intraseasonal climate, was accepted by Journal of Climate.
+Hood, L. L., M. A. Redman, W. L. Johnson, and T. J. Galarneau, Jr., Stratospheric influences on the MJO-induced Rossby wave train: Effects on intraseasonal climate, was published in January 2020 issue of Journal of Climate.

 I participated in week 1 of the NCAR ASP Summer Colloquium on “Quantifying and communicating uncertainty in high-impact weather prediction” held in Boulder, Colorado, on 15-26 July 2019.
 It was a great experience to interact with the students and other lecturers, particularly in discussions of the ongoing heat wave and severe convective storms east of the Rockies!
 My lecture on synoptic-dynamics and synoptic-scale predictability is available here.